marcellodash/JoeyJoebags/README.md

 - Fixes dumping 32MB repros like the DV15 & PPP08
 - Dumping / Flashing completion percentage
 - Progress is now shown on a single line
+- Removed dotted lines at the top of all menu entries

 # Compiling/Decompiling Windows Binaries